paper-trail-gem/paper_trail/README.md

 end
 ```

-Note: You don't need to change your serializer for the PostgreSQL `JSON` column type.
+Note: You don't need to use a particular serializer for the PostgreSQL `JSON` column type.

 ## SerializedAttributes support